Paul, Gilgeous-Alexander lead Thunder past Pistons 108-101

 It was Detroit’s first game since trading Andre Drummond to the Cleveland Cavaliers.
 Drummond is a two-time All-Star who leads the league with 15.8 rebounds per game.

+Detroit coach Dwane Casey said before the game that the move was strictly business.

+”Andre is a fabulous basketball player in our league,” he said. ”Everybody makes a big thing about big guys.
+Still big guys – as long as that basket’s 10 feet, big guys are still going to be important.”

 Detroit’s leading scorer, Derrick Rose, sat out with a strained left hip.
-With the trade and injuries, Pistons coach Dwane Casey had just nine available players.
+With the trade and injuries, Casey had just nine available players.

 Oklahoma City shot 54.3% in the first half to lead 52-47 at the break.